New York City Tip Theft Lawyer

 - Credit card

-The state defines a tip credit as the number of tips earned by an employee that the law allows his or her employer to take as a credit against the minimum wage requirements for that industry.
+The state defines a tip credit as the amount of tips earned by an employee that the law allows the employer to take as a credit against the minimum wage requirements for that industry.

-Tip credits do vary by industry as well as the occupation within the industry.
-This is why it is so critical employers review the wage orders to ensure that they are following state law.
+Tip credits vary by industry, as well as by occupation within the industry.
+This is why it is so critical that employers review the wage orders to ensure that they are following state law.

 Minimum Wages for Tipped Employees